westernsatelliteteam/cFS-demo/psp/fsw/pc-rtems/README.txt

 the example toolchain file or via -D options to the CMake build.

 I. Setting up and compiling RTEMS BSP

-Steps 1 & 5 may require root access.
-Everything else should be done as regular user.

 1) install RTEMS toolchain for i386-rtems4.11 (or relevant target arch) into /opt/rtems-4.11